aanunez/tortilla8/README.md

 ## Known Issues

 * No docs for modules
-* Keypad input could be better
+* Platter: keypad input could be better
-* Controls can't be edited
+* Platter: controls can't be edited
-* Rewinding while waiting for key input (ld reg, k) causes odd behavior
+* Platter: rewinding while waiting for key input (ld reg, k) causes odd behavior
-* Pre-Proc does not remove extra whitespace due to removing 'junk' lines
+* Jalapeno: does not remove extra whitespace due to removing 'junk' lines
-* No 'real' gui.
+* Nacho: still under development

 ## Setup

-Setup is strait forward, two dependencies are used for the text based gui (platter), Simple Audio and Curses, the later of which is discussed below on specifc OSes.
-Scripts can, of course, be run directly from package without install.
-If you are on a system that doesn't support symbolic links (read: windows) you'll need to copy the scripts up a level to the root of the pacakge so they can see the inner tortilla8 folder.
+Setup is strait forward, two dependencies are used for the text based gui (platter), Simple Audio and Curses, the later of which is discussed in detail below for specifc OSes.

 ```
 # If you haven't installed pip, do that